 Candida parapsilosis is a yeast species that may be part of the normal human microbiota, especially on the skin and in the gastrointestinal tract.
 While usually harmless in healthy individuals, it can become opportunistic and cause infections, particularly in hospitalized or immunocompromised patients.
 It is often linked to catheter-associated infections, wound infections, and sometimes gastrointestinal issues.
 Increased levels in stool may suggest an imbalance in the gut microbiome, recent antibiotic use, or weakened immune function.
 Tracking its presence can be important for evaluating fungal overgrowth or gut dysbiosis.

-Candida spp includes various yeast-like fungi affecting body parts like the gut and vagina.
-These infections often cause itching, discomfort, and discharge.
-They result from flora imbalance.
-In the gut, Candida spp can disrupt digestion.
-This leads to bloating and changes in bowel habits.
-Diet, health, and antibiotics are contributing factors.
-Addressing these is crucial to restore balance and relieve symptoms....
+Candida spp is a group of yeast-like fungi that can affect various parts of the body, including the gut and vagina.
+These fungi often cause symptoms such as itching, discomfort, and discharge, typically resulting from an imbalance in the body’s natural flora.
+In the gut, Candida spp can interfere with digestion, leading to bloating and changes in bowel habits.
+Factors such as diet, overall health, and antibiotic use can contribute to their overgrowth, and addressing these factors is important to restore balance and relieve symptoms.

 Candida tropicalis is a yeast species that can exist as part of the normal human microbiota, particularly in the gastrointestinal tract and mucosal surfaces.
 It has a higher pathogenic potential compared to some other non-albicans Candida species and is commonly associated with systemic infections in immunocompromised individuals.
 In the gut, elevated levels of C. tropicalis may indicate fungal overgrowth, dysbiosis, or a weakened immune system.
 Its presence in stool testing can help identify imbalances in the gut mycobiome and potential sources of inflammation or infection.